Apple litigation: Victoria School of Business and Technology

-Woolworths Limited logo
+Woolworths Australia logo

-In October 2009, Apple disputed a trademark application by Woolworths Limited in Australia over the new logo for its supermarket chain Woolworths Supermarkets, a stylised "W", similar in shape to an apple.
+In October 2009, Apple disputed a trademark application by Woolworths Limited (now Woolworths Group) in Australia over the new logo for its supermarket chain Woolworths, a stylised "W", similar in shape to an apple.
 Apple reportedly took objection to the breadth of Woolworths' application, which would allow it to brand products, including consumer electronics, with the logo.
 In April 2011, Woolworths amended its trademark application to remove various goods and services, such as "apparatus for recording, transmission or reproduction of sound or images" and Apple withdrew its opposition, allowing the trademark to proceed to registration.
 In August 2011 Woolworths introduced a shopping app for the iPhone, and, as of January 2019 continues to use the logo, including on the face of its iPhone app.
 The Woolworths smartphone app is also available on Apple's App Store where the logo is featured prominently; Apple closely manages its App Store offerings.